QEDjl-project/.github/profile/README.md

 ⚠️ DISCLAIMER ⚠️

-The `QED.jl` ecosystem is currently under construction, which means the packages in this organization, might and will change rapidly in time.
+The `QED.jl` ecosystem is currently under construction, which means the packages in this organization might and will change rapidly in time.
 However, semantic versioning is applied to indicate breaking changes.